LauraPuerto82/chat-with-documents/README.md

 ## Overview

 This application provides a user-friendly web interface to chat with your documents.
-Select a folder through the built-in file dialog, and the app will automatically index all supported documents.
+Enter a folder path in the sidebar, and the app will automatically index all supported documents.
 You can then ask questions about the content and receive AI-generated answers based on the document context, with full conversation history support.

 ## Features

 - **Web-Based UI**: Clean, intuitive Streamlit interface with chat functionality
-- **Folder Selection Dialog**: Easy folder browsing using system file picker
+- **Folder Path Input**: Easy folder selection via text input with path validation
 - **Recursive Document Discovery**: Automatically scans selected directory and all subdirectories
 - **Multi-Format Support**: Works with PDF, TXT, DOCX, ODT.
 Other document formats will be added
 - **Progress Tracking**: Visual progress bar during document indexing